du5t/spaceship/spaceship-engines.md

 properly function as a spaceship engine. not all of these functions need implementing on their own--many of them are easily realised as compositions.

+general remarks:

-remarks: all spaceship identifiers (public keys) must be signed with the appropriate private key or similar attestation, for every request.
+- all spaceship identifiers (public keys) must be signed with the appropriate private key or similar attestation, for every request.
+- where a function returns no output (for example, if it is used to modify galactic or local state), it's best to return information about the result.

 ## engine spec